JSdotPY/MongoDB_and_R-shiny-mongolite/README.md

 ### Installation
 - Go to http://atlas.mongodb.com and create a free Account.
 - Create a Cluster (M0 is free)
-- Klick on the three dots next to the connect button on your cluster and choose load sample dataset <br>
+- Click on the three dots next to the connect button on your cluster and choose load sample dataset <br>

 Once you have done that and the cluster has finished the initialization / update:<br>
 Please adjust the connection-string to MongoDB Atlas and ensure to have loaded the sample datasets